Winchester Mystery House: The number thirteen

 According to lore, architectural features such as thirteen bedrooms, thirteen bathrooms, and thirteen windows in certain rooms are due to Winchester's apparent fascination with the number thirteen.
-However according to carpenter James Perkins, these items and “the more irregular features, which have made the house a world-famed oddity were built after Mrs. Winchester's death.”
+However, according to carpenter James Perkins, these items and "the more irregular features, which have made the house a world-famed oddity were built after Mrs. Winchester's death."
+The first time that this apparent superstition appeared was in an article printed in 1929.
+Subsequently, it has been mentioned in most articles about Winchester and her house.

 Nightly séances

 Winchester's staff, who spent every day with her, stated she had no interest in séances and there is no record of them being held in the house.
 Nevertheless, a false urban legend has arisen claiming she held nightly séances in the blue room or in a closet by herself from midnight until two in the morning, talking to ghosts about what construction should be accomplished the following day.
 In addition to the lack of records found about seances at Llanada Villa, the closet séances were unlikely given that they were usually social events and not done by individuals and records show that the blue room was the gardener's bedroom.